Who's in, who's out and who else may enter the Conservative party leadership race

 Who’s thinking about it:

-Jean Charest: The former Quebec premier who led the federal Progressive Conservatives in the mid-1990s is considering a run.
+Jean Charest: The former Quebec premier who led the federal Progressive Conservatives in the mid-1990s plans to launch his campaign at an event in Calgary Thursday.
 He recently held a reception for MPs and senators in Ottawa and met with more of them one-on-one.
-He said he wanted to see the rules of the race before making a final decision.

-Leslyn Lewis: The third-place finisher in the 2020 leadership race is expected to enter the contest next week.
-The Ontario MP recently emailed supporters asking if she could count on them to pick her on a ballot if she decides to run.
-Last time she ran, Lewis enjoyed heavy backing from the party’s social conservative members and those in Western Canada.

 Scott Aitchison: He’s the two-term Ontario MP for Parry Sound-Muskoka.
 Before that, he served as the mayor of Huntsville, Ont.
 He confirmed he’s building a team and would have more to say later next week.
 Most recently, he’s served as the Conservative critic for labour.

 Leona Alleslev: The former MP for Aurora-Oak Ridges-Richmond Hill is considering a run.
 She was defeated in last fall's federal election.
-She joined the Conservatives in 2018, after crossing the floor from the Liberals.
-While with the Tories she served as deputy leader under former leader Andrew Scheer.
+Alleslev joined the Conservatives in 2018, after crossing the floor from the Liberals.
+Alleslev served as the party's deputy leader under former leader Andrew Scheer.

 Patrick Brown: The mayor of Brampton and former leader of Ontario’s Progressive Conservatives will soon decide whether to run.
 He has been considering a bid and his office says he’s pleased with the length of time the race rules will allow candidates to sign up members.